cysouw/diathesis/text/c09_adverbials.md

 Table: Resultativ adjective is syntactically like a local prepositional phrase. {#tbl:resultative-local}

-Second, resultative adjectives are closely related to preverbs, like *ver-* or *an-* (see Chapter [-@sec:preverbs]).
+Second, resultative adjectives are closely related to preverbs, like *ver‑* or *an‑* (see Chapter [-@sec:preverbs]).
 Accordingly, some resultatives take the same syntactic position as preverbs, as summarised in [@tbl:resultative-preverb].
 Note that these parallels concern the structure of the diathesis in general.
 It is not necessarily the case that each resultative+verb combination has a parallel preverb+verb combination.

 |                               Resultative                                |     Remapping      |                                  Compare to                                   |      Remapping       |
 | :----------------------------------------------------------------------: | :----------------: | :---------------------------------------------------------------------------: | :------------------: |